tillrobin/iMGMC/genecatalog-pipeline.md

     make-KO-TPM-fromTPM.sh ${SampleName}.TPM

 ## Summary of KO statistics for all samples
-The script will conduct all *.TPM and KOsum*.tab into files including SampleID and a header (long-format table).
-This files can be eg. imported to R.
+The script will conduct all "${SampleName}.TPM" and "KOsum-{SampleName}.tab" files into a table including SampleID and a header (long-format table).
+These files can be eg. imported to R.

     sumup-TPM-KOsum-files.sh